Adarsh12325/resume-scanner/README.md

 This Python script will:
  --> Read PDF/TXT resumes
  --> Extract text and search for keywords (Python, SQL, Machine Learning, etc.)
- --> Calculate a match percentage with job descriptionsThis Python script will:
- --> Read PDF/TXT resumes
- --> Extract text and search for keywords (Python, SQL, Machine Learning, etc.)
- --> Calculate a match percentage with job descriptions
+ --> Calculate a match percentage with job descriptions.